opsxcq/blog/content/post/linear-programming.md

 ## Example problem

 To make things more concrete, lets try to use an example and solve it.
-Let's suppose that a certain farmer wants to know which vegetables to cultivate in his farm.
-Let's suppose that the farmer can grow 2 kinds of vegetables, *corn* and *beans*.
+Let's suppose that a certain farmer wants to know which cereal to cultivate in his farm.
+Let's suppose that the farmer can grow 2 kinds of cereals, *corn* and *beans*.
 And the farmers main objective is the maximum profit.
+The farm has 100 acres, each acre of *corn* result in 8 sacks while each acre of *beans* result in 10 sacks.
+For planting of each acre of *corn* it is needed 3 hours of work, while for each acre of *beans* 2 hours of work are needed.
+The farmer has 240 hours of work available but it costs 200$ for every hour.
+The maximum demand is limited by the market at a maximum of *480 sacks of corn* sold by 150$ each and *800 sacks of beans* sold by 120$ each.
+Which cereal should the farmer grow to have the maximum profit ?

 ## Problem modeling

+To model the problem, we need to extract the 3 main characteristics of the problem, determine the variables, determine it's restrictions and calculate the objective function.

-- Variables
+### Variables

-- Restrictions
-- Objective function
+Variables are everything that you can work on the problem, they are the moving parts and the input of the *objective function*.

+In the case of the proposed problem we have two variables, the amount of *corn* and *beans*.
+For brevity, let's call *corn* $x$ and *beans* $y$.

 ### Objective function

-It shows our target function to archive, it can be a **maximization** or **minimization** of the result of the function $Z$.
-Also, but not so common, is try to approximate $Z$ to a certain value.
+It shows our target function to archive, it can be a **maximization** or **minimization** of the result of the function $Z$, or in very rare cases, the objective is to approximate $Z$ to a certain value.
+The objective function is created to reflect the impact of the variables on the outcome.
+In other words, based on the variable values, it output has to represent the outcome in the real world.

+For the objective function of the example case above, the main objective is **maximum profit**, it means to maximize the output of the function that given the amount of *corn* and *beans* calculate the profit.
+We can define what profit is by the $Profit = Sell Price - Costs$.

+So:

+$$ Z(x,y) = (150 \times 8 \times x) + (120 \times 10 \times y) - (200 \times 3
+  \times x) - (200 \times 2 \times y) $$

+Let's break it down in some chunks and analyse it:

+- The amount of money for each acre of *corn* (named $x$) grown: $(150 \times 8 \times x)$
+- The amount of money for each acre of *beans* (named $y$) grown:  $(120 \times 10 \times y)$

+Then we subtract the costs of cultivating those crops:

+- The cost of cultivating one acre of *corn* $(200 \times 3 \times x)$
+- The cost of cultivating one acre of *beans*  $(200 \times 2 \times y)$

+We can optimize it by writing:

+$$ Z(x,y) = (1200 \times x) + (1200 \times y) - (600 \times x) - (400 \times y) $$

 ### Restrictions